shriprem/StayAwake/README.md

 * **Exit**: Click this to exit the application.

 ## Installation

-StayAwake is a portable application and does not require installation.
+StayAwake is a portable application and does NOT require installation with administrator privileges.
 Simply download the latest release from the [Releases](https://github.com/shriprem/StayAwake/releases/tag/v1.0.0.2) page and unzip the contents to a folder of your choice.
 Run the `StayAwake.exe` application to start the utility.

+## See Also
+StayAwake is also available as a [plugin for Notepad++](https://github.com/shriprem/StayAwake_NPP_Plugin).
+This version can be useful if you have Notepad++ open during your typical workday.
+You will be spared the need to separately run the standalone StayAwake application.

 <a href='https://ko-fi.com/S6S417WICS' target='_blank'><img height='36' style='border:0px;height:36px;' src='https://storage.ko-fi.com/cdn/kofi5.png?v=6' border='0' alt='Buy Me a Coffee at ko-fi.com' /></a>